rarimo/zk-passport/packages/react/README.md

 ### Onchain verification

-> Important: You need to instal `viem:^2.31.0` package to use onchain verification.
+> Important: You need to install `viem:^2.31.0` package to use onchain verification.

 ```tsx
 import ZkPassportQrCode from '@rarimo/zk-passport-react'